slicebuild/sb/doc/slices-versioning.md

 3) **In prerelease part there are only 2 places**

+alpha

+alpha.1

+beta.2

+rc.3

-names can only be: alpha, beta, rc
+prerelease names can only be: alpha, beta, rc

 4) **Missing parts of semver are inferred**